bwolff/grails-rwt/README.md

 application.
 It enables you to build your RWT and JFace powered user interfaces using Groovy and the complete Grails framework stack with all its powerful features and syntactic DSL sugar.

-The RWT plugin is available here: http://grails.org/plugin/rwt
+The RWT plugin is available here: http://grails.org/plugin/rwt/

 The documentation is available here: http://bwolff.github.com/grails-rwt/

+A small example application that demonstrates the usage of the plugin is available here: https://github.com/bwolff/grails-rwt-example/